 - From 2020, support students in New South Wales Government mainstream schools are recorded against their grade of enrolment, to be more aligned with national counting rules.
 Only students in Schools for Specific Purposes (SSP) are now recorded as ungraded.
 Care should be taken when comparing with previous years as enrolments by grades will be higher than previously due to the revised methodology.

 - Staff employed in combined schools and special schools are allocated to either primary or secondary education on a pro-rata basis.

 - In 2018, NSW introduced a new payroll system that is used to report staffing levels in government schools.
-This system provides stricter controls and validation over the way casual and temporary teachers are engaged, and improved the information available to better identify teachers that should be included as "generally active" in schools.
-This led to a fall in the number of FTE NSW government school teachers reported in 2019, and therefore to increased student-teacher ratios for the government school sector in NSW and nationally and for all schools in NSW and nationally.
+This system provides stricter controls and validation over the way casual and temporary teachers are engaged; and improved the information available to better identify teachers that should be included as "generally active" in schools.
+This led to a fall in the number of FTE NSW government school teachers reported in 2019, and therefore to increased student-teacher ratios for the government school sector and for all schools in NSW and nationally.

 - See Glossary for definitions of school level, sector, full-time equivalent (FTE), staff, staff categories and for further information on the NSSC.

 This information relates to Part 1 of the National Report on Schooling in Australia.